shengyenlin/MEDEECS-II-2023-Spring/README.md

 This project aims to harness the power of deep learning to improve the diagnostic accuracy of hydroxychloroquine (HCQ) retinopathy through the analysis of retinal OCT B-scan images.
 Hydroxychloroquine, commonly used in the treatment of autoimmune diseases, can cause retinopathy as a serious side effect, which may lead to irreversible vision loss if not detected early.
 By employing a binary classification approach, this initiative seeks to develop a model that can predict the probability of HCQ retinopathy presence in patients.
 The input for this model consists of various OCT B-scan images of the retina, while the output is a quantified probability of the presence of HCQ retinopathy, providing a valuable tool for ophthalmologists to detect and mitigate this condition effectively.

+We used a pre-trained OpticNet (VGG16-CNN) and fine-tuned it on the dataset that we acquired from Nationa Taiwan University Hospital.
+We tried different freezing strategies and data augmentation methods and achieved 93.3% accuracy and 64.5 sensitivity on our internal dataset.

 ## Set up environment

 ```bash